 Rommel knew that no tank could climb these

 steep bluffs.
-So he reinforced the
+He reinforced the

-'draws' with extra weapons, but decided mine
+'draws' with extra weapons, then decided

 fields and limited numbers of machine gun